hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 where :math:`\tilde{w}_{\ast}` is the self-normalized importance weight.

-Self-normalized estimators has variance bounded by :math:`r_{max}^2` while also being consistent.
+Self-normalized estimators are no longer unbiased, but has variance bounded by :math:`r_{max}^2` while also being consistent.

 (Discrete)

     * :class:`DiscreteSelfNormalizedTrajectoryWiseImportanceSampling`
     * :class:`DiscreteSelfNormalizedPerDecisionImportanceSampling`
     * :class:`DiscreteSelfNormalizedDoublyRobust`

 (Continuous)

     * :class:`ContinuousSelfNormalizedTrajectoryWiseImportanceSampling`
     * :class:`ContinuousSelfNormalizedPerDecisionImportanceSampling`
     * :class:`ContinuousSelfNormalizedDoublyRobust`

 .. _implementation_marginal_ope: